 Group H is likely the most competitive group in this year’s tournament.

 Poland, Colombia and Senegal all could finish on top, and Japan has pedigree to get results against any of the opponents.
 This promises to be the most interesting group to watch.

 Poland lost just one game in qualifying for the World Cup while scoring an impressive 28 goals in 10 matches.
 They are an impressive attacking side with a great mix of offensive players, so they will need to ensure that they are solid defensively to move on.
 Poland might be your team if you like cheering for creative players with long, unpronounceable names.

-Player to watch: Robert Lewandowski of Bayern Munich is the team captain and one of the best centre forwards in the world.
+Player to watch: Robert Lewanodowski of Bayern Munich is the team captain and one of the best center forwards in the world.
 He scored over half of the team’s goals in qualifying and will need to score some more to win games in the group.